-When a new baby begins exhibiting signs of cow’s milk protein allergy or some other baby milk allergy, it’s both daunting and stressful; I know because I’ve been there.
+When a new baby begins exhibiting signs of an allergy, it’s both daunting and stressful; I know because I’ve been there.
 And on top of the concern and angst of caring for CMPA babies, the notorious lack of specialist help can make everything feel very overwhelming too.
 One of the greatest inaccuracies bandied about regarding allergies in infants is to do with breastfeeding.
 So, CMPA breastfeeding – can it be done?

 CMPA – Breastfeeding Through a Baby Milk Allergy